sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 - [https://cloud.google.com/solutions/devops/devops-culture-westrum-organizational-culture](https://cloud.google.com/solutions/devops/devops-culture-westrum-organizational-culture)

 Employees feel that their work is meaningful and leverages their expertise.
-They have the tools and resources necessary to get their work done.
+They have the tools and resources necessary to get work done.
 These include technical resources, such as access to servers or environments necessary to develop and test, or learning resources to acquire new skills.
 Employees spend more time leveraging their creativity to add business value and less time on repetitive tasks.
 They also have access to a modern workplace that encourages collaboration and fosters a culture of flexibility, mobility and well-being.